GrahamCobb/tidy-inbox-imap/README.md

 All the specified checks are applied:
  * `check` - the specified subroutine determines if the messages pass the checks
- * 'min' - fails if the number of messages is below the specified value
+ * `min` - fails if the number of messages is below the specified value
- * 'max' - fails if the number of messages is above the specified value
+ * `max` - fails if the number of messages is above the specified value

 If the check passes nothing happens.
 If it fails, the warning message is printed (using it as a printf format, with the number of messages as the value).

+### List

+The mailbox is searched for all messages matching certain critieria (search and filter).
+Matching messages have some basic information (message id, date, from, to and subject) displayed (more information is shown at verbosity level "info").

+It is possible to specify your own perl procedure to display custom information.
+This has to be a perl subroutine which accepts a (scalar) reference to the Net::IMAP::Simple object for the connection followed by the list of message ids (this is the same arguments as a check procedure).
+The subroutine MUST return a scalar true value (1 is recommended).

+Note: the subroutine `list_items` is the default listing subroutine and may be useful as an example.

 ## Configuration